 Stimulate your dog can be a difficult task.
 Especially, because we all know the drag of an old routine.
 The 9-to-5, interminable drives with rude commuters, having lunch at a specific place every Tuesday, etcetera… Such routines can be comforting, but it’s still easy to find your mind bored after a certain span of time.

 For your dog, it can be even worse: they have no job, places to visit, and no internet to surf.
-All they have for entertainment is you, which is why stimulating your best friend’s brain is so important.
+All they have for entertainment is you, which is why is important to stimulate your dog's brain.
 Don’t let them fall into a routine of sleeping, eating, and sleeping some more.
 Even with daily walks and varied games of fetch, life can get boring without anything new to try!

 The possibilities are endless.
 But here are four simple ways to make sure that a spark still finds its way into your pup’s day.